 Use of eIDAS certificates

-During the adjustment period, ASPSPs are encouraged to allow TPPs that do not yet have an electronic identification, authentication and trust services (eIDAS) certificate and are accessing accounts via APIs, to use an equivalent certificate enabling secure identification (for instance an Open Banking certificate).
+During the adjustment period, ASPSPs are encouraged to allow TPPs that do not yet have an electronic identification, authentication and trust services (eIDAS) certificate and are accessing accounts via APIs, to enable the use of equivalent certificates enabling secure identification (one example is Open Banking certificate).

 All ASPSPs should tell TPPs which certificates they will accept during the adjustment period.
 We encourage use of the Open Banking Implementation Entity’s transparency calendar for this purpose.